Trout Fishing in the Eastern Region

 Best Flies:

-Brown Trout: Dry flies: Mayfly patterns, Spent Gnat, Devaux Sedge, Olive Patterns including B.W.O, Black Gnat, Sherry Spinner
+• Brown trout: Dry flies: Mayfly patterns, Spent Gnat, Devaux Sedge, Olive Patterns including B.W.O, Black Gnat, Sherry Spinner

-Wet Flies: Wickhams Fancy, Hares Ear, GRHE Nymph, Assorted Goldheads, Stickfly, Black & Silver Spider
+• Wet Flies: Wickhams Fancy, Hares Ear, GRHE Nymph, Assorted Goldheads, Stickfly, Black & Silver Spider

-Sea Trout: Teal, Blue & Silver, Black Pennell, Butcher, Alexander, Bibio, Peter Ross Conemara Black, Watsons Fancy
+• Sea Trout: Teal, Blue & Silver, Black Pennell, Butcher, Alexander, Bibio, Peter Ross Conemara Black, Watsons Fancy

-Salmon: Currys Red Shrimp, Green Highlander, Colley Dog, Ally Shrimp, Silver Stoats Tail
+• Salmon: Currys Red Shrimp, Green Highlander, Colley Dog, Ally Shrimp, Silver Stoats Tail

 Angling Clubs: The Dee and Glyde Development Association control a large section of water.
-Inland Fisheries Ireland also controls a number of stretches on this river.

 Angling Tip: A black flying C is excellent for salmon on this water.